Best Waterproof Hiking Pants

 For those outdoor enthusiasts who want pants with a simple design but excellent functionality, then they might want to consider Marmot Minimalist Pants.
 These pants are designed to be simple and functional, bringing you excellent weather protection for all of your adventures outside.Read more

-Marmot’s Minimalist Pants are very durable and much stronger than some other options available on the market today.
+Marmot’s Minimalist hiking rain pants are very durable and much stronger than some other options available on the market today.
 They are made from Gore-Tex Paclite and recycled polyester.

 This product weighs 9.2-ounces.
 Marmot’s Minimalist Pants are made to be lightweight and compressible, so if you carry them along with you, they don’t take up much space in your backpack.